 Cairo is an experience, so get ready!

 In Cairo, if you’re a foreigner, you will be stared at.
 If you’re a female foreigner, you’ll turn nearly every head on the street.
-You’ll get cat calls, people will say hello to you in every language they think you might be, and you’ll get beeped at.
-Yes, there’s a car honk code for cat calling in Egypt!
-It’s three light beeps which signifies ‘ba-hib-bik’, which means ‘I love you’ in Arabic.
+You’ll get catcalls, people will say hello to you in every language they think you might be, and you’ll get beeped at.
+Yes, there’s a car honk code for cat-calling in Egypt!
+It’s three light beeps which means ‘ba-hib-bik’, which means ‘I love you’ in Arabic.
 (See here for our full guide to the sounds of Cairo!)
 The harassment is mostly verbal as physical harassment of foreigners is extremely rare.
-Unfortunately this tends to happen more to local women.
+Unfortunately, this tends to happen more to local women.

-Yes, Cairo has this negative reputation but to put it in context, the environment reminded me of my travels in Latin American countries and Europe that have a macho culture (e.g. Italy, Spain, Cuba, Argentina) .
-If you’ve been to these types of countries, the attention you get in Egypt won’t be much of a surprise to you.
+Yes, Cairo has a negative reputation for female harassment.
+But to put it in context, the environment reminded me of countries in Latin America and Europe that have a macho culture (e.g. Italy, Spain, Cuba, Argentina).
+If you’ve been to these countries, the attention you get in Egypt won’t be much of a surprise.

 Harassment in Cairo in general

-While Egypt is still very much ahead in terms women’s rights, compared to other countries in the Middle East, Cairo remains one of the worst major cities for the harassment of women.
-Victim blaming is rampant and both men and women believe that if a woman dresses in revealing clothing, she wants the attention and harassment.
+While Egypt is still very much ahead in terms of women’s rights compared to other countries in the Middle East, Cairo remains one of the worst major cities for the harassment of women.
+Victim-blaming is rampant and both men and women believe that if a woman dresses in revealing clothing, she wants the attention and harassment.

 Fortunately, there are significant efforts pushing to change perceptions and improve the treatment of women.
 A law was passed to explicitly criminalize sexual harassment for the first time.
 There is now a website, called HarrassMap, where you can actually report sexual harassment.
 It was founded by women in the Cairo community and they are continuing their work with universities and other organizations to bringing awareness to the prevalence of sexual harassment in Egypt.